 I have bachelor degree in Communication/Advertising at ECA-USP in São Paulo and am postgraduate in Ethical Development.

-In Brazil, I’m part of BabaYaga collective, a creative writing group with self-published indie books and zines for children.
+In Brazil, I’m a former member and founder of BabaYaga collective, a creative writing group with self-published indie books and zines for children.